 Each named executive officer is expected to have shareholdings consistent with these guidelines within five years after becoming a named executive officer or after receiving a significant promotion.
 Messrs.
-Franklin and Fox each received a significant promotion in 2015 and Mr. Schuller was initially hired, starting a new five-year period for each.
+Franklin and Fox each received a significant promotion in 2015 and Mr. Schuller was initially hired in 2015, starting a new five-year period for each.

-Shareholdings, as defined for ownership requirement purposes, include shares held directly or beneficially, including shares acquired under our Employee Stock Purchase Plan or 401(k) plans.
-Shareholdings do not include exercisable stock options, restricted shares still subject to restrictions or performance shares before being earned.
+Shareholdings, as defined for ownership requirement purposes, include shares held directly or beneficially, including shares acquired under our Employee Stock Purchase Plan or 401(k) plans and restricted shares units and performance share units.
 An executive who has not achieved the guideline within this five-year period is expected to retain one- half of any equity awards, after any required tax withholding, in Company stock and to use 10% of any annual cash incentive awards after tax to purchase shares of Company stock until the guideline is met.
-The below chart shows the share ownership of the named executive officers as of March 7, 2017:
+The below chart shows the shareholdings of the named executive officers as of March 9, 2018:

-OFFICER OWNERSHIP
+OFFICER SHAREHOLDINGS

-Name Position Shareho
+Name ne Position

-FRANKLIN Chief Executive Officer 68,182
+FRANKLIN Chief Executive Officer 196,626

-Smeltzer Executive Vice President 97,667
+SMELTZER Executive Vice President 74,188

-Fox Executive Vice President 5,269
+Fox Executive Vice President 38,600

-SCHULLER Executive Vice President 2,637
+SCHULLER Executive Vice President 36,796

-LUNING Senior Vice President 29,789
+LUNING Senior Vice President 61,001